 Kent County Council welcomes your feedback on the proposed changes, so please take some time to read the above documents and respond to the questionnaire in the way you find easiest.

 Kent County Council welcomes communication by phone and email if there is any part of the documents that you do not understand or need any clarification on.
-As we move through this process, we will endeavour to ask our own questions and post the responses here for you to see.

 Please encourage your family and friends to respond to this consultation if they have accessed services, if they haven’t accessed services, or if they may need to access services in the future.
 If you feel passionately about the changes, speak to your local representatives.
 Talk to your local Children’s Centres, Health Visitors and Breastfeeding Peer Supporters and Specialists if you feel that this would help you respond with greater knowledge of current and future services.